ship-it-mind/cipher-chatbot/README.md

 ## Design the user interaction and cover the basic scenarios

 This is usually the most important step in building a chatbot because it has a big impact on the user experience with the chatbot.
-So this step needs to be every revisited every now and then to ensure a good conversation flow and experience.
+So this step needs to be revisited every now and then to ensure a good conversation flow and experience.
 In this tutorial, we will not focus on this part and we will use a basic conversation flow like below.

 First Time Encrypting Scenario